indywidualny/FaceSlim/README.md

 ___
 Copyright notice: Facebook is a trademark of Facebook Inc. This app is NOT connected to Facebook Inc. whatsoever.
 This app only helps using the official Facebook Mobile website.

-Important: The app has some limitations (eg. no access to your location so you cannot check-in automatically).<br />
+Important: The app has some limitations (just like the official Facebook mobile website).<br />
 Install using F-Droid client to get automatic updates.

 App suspended by Google Play.